jbakse/site_builder/content/strategy/index.md

 Create predefined arrangements of points by hand or generatively.
 Copy these arrangements onto different locations.

-This technique allows mixing of hand-made and procedural design.
+This technique allows mixing of handmade and procedural design.

 ![stamp placement 1](figures/tile_1.svg)
 ![stamp placement 2](figures/tile_2.svg)